BrunoCoelho98/CDRP/README.md

 ## Usage

 1. Game Configuration: Add your games to the games.json file located in the project directory.
-Each entry should have the game name, process name, window title, icon, and custom title.
+Each entry should have the game name, process name, window title and icon.
 Example:

 json